LambdaWeb27/Sprint-Challenge--JavaScript/README.md

     forEach(), allows the mutation of the original array, and map() returns a new array of the same size.

 2. What is the difference between a function and a method?
+    Within the scope of an Object, a function is a method.
+Functions outside the scope of an Object are not considered methods.

 3. What is closure?
+    When an inner function has access to the outter functions, variables even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.
+    Window/Global Object Binding: If a function is written in global context and cosole logged (this), the value of this will be the window or console.

+    Implicit Binding: Implied if you are using a method on the Object, the context that you want is bound to the dot.
+Whenever a function by an Object with a preceding dot the Object gets 'this'.

+    New binding: When using a Constructor Function to create a new object we have to use the 'new' keyword when calling the function.

+    Explicit binding: Using the call or apply method is explicit binding.

 5. Why do we need super() in an extended class?
+    Is used to call the parent class with the parameters passed to the child.

 ## Project Set up